Skip to content

 Migration paths for multi-class targets

-2. Multiple multi-class targets → one-hot encode each into binary columns (e.g. ITEM_X with classes {A, B, C} becomes ITEM_X_A, ITEM_X_B, ITEM_X_C, each binary).
+3. Legacy compatibility (stay on MultioutputScorer) → one-hot encode each multi-class column into binary columns (e.g. ITEM_X with classes {A, B, C} becomes ITEM_X_A, ITEM_X_B, ITEM_X_C, each binary).
+Only choose this if you have an existing MultioutputScorer pipeline you don't want to rewrite — option #1 handles the same data without the encoding step.

 Pros: - Multi-label binary classification with cross-target ranking semantics - Multi-target regression with per-target diagnostics - One model for all targets (joint training, shared user features in-frame)